grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "For fuck's sake.
 Ping him," Percy ordered.
 "We need Shakes to shut down, and he might respond to a ping."

 Hemi reached over Cassandra and pressed the ping button on the active sonar.
-A second later the unit lit up.
+The unit lit up.

 "The active unit is showing dozens of contacts _underwater_ as well as on the surface."
 Cassandra kept one hand against the sonar earpiece.
 "Shakes did shut down --- but I still don't hear anything.
 It's completely silent now."

 "It is extremely unlikely that there is a fleet of dozens of ships and subs just floating without engines running," said Hemi.
 "Something else is going on here..."

-In the sonar compartment they could hear Shakes's voice crackling questions over the ship-to-ship in the control room and Bastian responding to him.
+From the sonar compartment they could hear Shakes's voice crackling questions over the ship-to-ship in the control room and Bastian responding to him.

 "I suggest we make use of our friend Shakes as a resource," Hemi said.